TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 persistentvolumeclaim/pvc-onas   Bound    pvc-71392e58-5d8e-43b2-9798-5b59de34b203   300Gi      RWX            onas-sc        4s
 ```

 To mount PVC to a pod, mount information must be defined at the pod manifest.
-Enter the PVC name to use in spec.volumes.persistenVolumeClaim.claimName and enter paths to mount in spec.containers.volumeMounts.mountPath.
+Enter the PVC name to use in **spec.volumes.persistenVolumeClaim.claimName** and enter paths to mount in **spec.containers.volumeMounts.mountPath**.

 Below is an example manifest that mounts the PVC you created into the pod's `/tmp/nfs`.
 ```yaml